 Imagine you're standing at a crossroads, the paths diverging at an opening wider than a right angle.
-That expansive openness, that sense of possibility stretching beyond the perpendicular, is akin to the angle we're about to explore: an angle measuring more than 90 degrees.
+In practice, that expansive openness, that sense of possibility stretching beyond the perpendicular, is akin to the angle we're about to explore: an angle measuring more than 90 degrees.
 These angles, often overlooked in favor of their more 'right' counterparts, are fundamental to geometry, engineering, and even the way we perceive the world around us.

 Unveiling Angles Measuring More Than 90 Degrees